Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 What is Thailand’s top source market in 2026?

-As of April 26, 2026, China remained Thailand’s leading source market, ahead of Malaysia, according to figures from Thailand’s Ministry of Tourism and Sports relayed by The Nation.
+As of April 26, 2026, China remained Thailand’s leading source market in the latest available ranking, ahead of Malaysia, according to figures from Thailand’s Ministry of Tourism and Sports relayed by The Nation.

 What is the official forecast for 2026?